pachyderm/pachyderm/doc/pachctl/pachctl.rst

 =========================

 Pachctl is the command line interface for Pachyderm.
-To install, follow the :doc:`../getting_started/local_installation` instructions
+To install Pachctl, follow the :doc:`../getting_started/local_installation` instructions

 .. toctree::
     :maxdepth: 1